 The ways in which customers, existing or prospective, might perceive you is sometimes completely out of your hands.
 ISIS is the most prominent example of this phenomena in the modern age.
-The existence of the terrorist organisation has forced many a company to rebrand to eradicate any hint of association, however false it may be, from their image.
+The existence of the terrorist organisation has to eradicate any hint of association, however false it may be, from their image.
 It’s unfortunate, but sometimes there’s just no way of carrying on as you are.

 If your company is struggling to meet performance targets, it might be that its brand image is holding it back.
 Whether it’s associated with a specific demographic, it’s old-fashioned or it’s lacking in integrity, a brand refresh might just do the trick.
-This circumstance fell upon Marks & Spencer at the turn of the century when it had to readdress how it utilised the St Michael branding on its products because of poor sales.
+This circumstance fell upon Marks & Spencer at the turn of the century when it had to on its products because of poor sales.
 It worked.

 In a fast-moving world full of demanding consumers, many products have a shelf-life and there’s often nothing you can do about it.
 When consumers want something new, it’s not as simple as creating it anew under the old brand; the brand must transform in to the ‘new’ that consumers want and remain that new if it is to survive.